Quick answer: are AI detectors unreliable because of false positives?

 Training set contamination.
 Vendors typically train and test on text drawn from similar sources, time periods, and domains.
 When detection tools encounter text that differs systematically from the training distribution — international students, older academic styles, technical jargon domains — performance degrades in ways the benchmark accuracy figure does not predict.

 Model version staleness.
-Detectors trained primarily on GPT-3.5 and GPT-4 outputs progressively underperform as newer generation models are deployed.
-OpenAI's 2025 safety research acknowledged that GPT-5 class models produce output with significantly higher human-likeness scores on perplexity metrics than predecessors.
-A detector's published false positive rate may have been measured against a significantly easier detection target than what users will encounter today.
+Detectors trained on older AI outputs can underperform as generation models and editing workflows change.
+A detector's published accuracy may have been measured against an easier detection target than what users encounter today.

 The denominator problem.
 Vendor benchmarks typically measure false positive rates against clean human-written control text.
 Real-world use adds an important category: text that started as AI-generated and was then significantly edited by a human.
 This “hybrid” text is the hardest classification problem, and neither false positive rates nor true positive rates from clean-text benchmarks predict detection behavior on it accurately.